Ari Gold (Entourage): Biography

 In the Season 4 season finale, Ari is confident they will receive multiple competing offers from studios who wish to distribute Medellin but runs into trouble when financier Nick Rubenstein, desperate to get his money back, demands that Ari sell the film before its screening, in case it ends up being terrible.
-Initially, the only such offer comes from Yaier Marx, a wealthy foreign businessman who has just launched a film distribution company based out of Dubai.
-Nick wants to accept Yaier's offer of $30 million, which would recoup the film's budget, but Ari and Billy balk at the offer as they want to sell to a "real studio" who will be able to properly promote the film and generate potential Oscar buzz.
-Hours before the screening, Ari and Eric are able to convince Dana Gordon to match Yaier's $30 million offer, only to find that Nick has already agreed to sell the film to Yaier for $75 million.
+Initially, the only such offer comes from Yair Marx, a wealthy foreign businessman who has just launched a film distribution company based out of Dubai.
+Nick wants to accept Yair's offer of $30 million, which would recoup the film's budget, but Ari and Billy balk at the offer as they want to sell to a "real studio" who will be able to properly promote the film and generate potential Oscar buzz.
+Hours before the screening, Ari and Eric are able to convince Dana Gordon to match Yair's $30 million offer, only to find that Nick has already agreed to sell the film to Yair for $75 million.
 After the screening, the crowd at Cannes boos it and hastily exits the theater.
 Dana thanks Ari for not selling her the film, saying it's probably the one nice thing he's ever done for her.
-Yaier points out that he never signed anything to make the deal official, and immediately drops his offer.
+Yair points out that he never signed anything to make the deal official, and immediately drops his offer.
 Eventually Harvey Weingard buys the film for $1.
 Ari is confident that Harvey can fix the film.

 In Season 5, no offers are coming in for Vince after Medellin gets a direct-to-video release.
 Ari informs a shaken Vince that he has been placed in "movie jail" after his mega-hyped film turned out to be a bomb.
 Ari expresses confidence to Vince of a looming comeback, but later confides in Mark Wahlberg that Vince's chances are only 50/50.

 After a series of meetings with every studio in town ends with no one wanting to cast Vince as a lead in anything, Vince asks Ari about the possibility of pursuing a supporting role in a new big-budget film called Smoke Jumpers, a script that Eric found with Edward Norton attached as the lead.
-Ari attempts to secure the second lead for Vince, but finds out that the film has become property of Warner Bros., a studio that refuses to hire Vince after Vince demanded $20 million to do the Aquaman sequel and was subsequently fired from the franchise.
+Ari attempts to secure the second lead for Vince but finds out that the film has become property of Warner Bros., a studio that refuses to hire Vince after Vince demanded $20 million to do the Aquaman sequel and was subsequently fired from the franchise.